lexey111/model-validator/README.md

 What does "model-level" mean?
 It's simple.

-Usually, various frameworks like React, Angular or other frameworks have components and "component" granularity.
+Usually, various frameworks like React, Angular or other have components and "component-level" granularity of a validation.

 It means, we have a data _model_ like